Water Use Information for Water Right Applications

 IRRIGATION (any outside watering): This purpose includes watering of crops, lawns, gardens, orchards, and landscaping.
 The diversion amount (irrigation duty) ranges from 2 acre-feet per acre in cool, mountain meadow areas to 6 acre-feet per acre in low, hot southern areas of the state.
 Higher, cooler valleys are generally 3 acre-feet per acre, and lower moderate areas 4 or 5 acre-feet per acre.
 If land is subirrigated or supplemented by other rights or supplies, the diversion rate may be less than average for the area.
 Generally the irrigation season is described as April 1 to October 31 and/or the general frostfree period in the area.
 Some court decrees and early rights authorize differing periods.
 Depletion varies considerably due to differing soils, temperatures, wind factors, etc. and can range from about 40% to about 70%.
-Figures are taken from available studies (particularly "Consumptive Use of Irrigated Crops in Utah", Research Report 145, tables from which are accessible on the internet).
+Figures are taken from available studies (particularly "Consumptive Use of Irrigated Crops in Utah", Research Report 145, Consumptive Use Information Tables).

 STOCKWATERING: The diversion figures for this purpose are based on year-round watering.
 Stock operations for lesser or intermittent periods would need adjustment accordingly.
 Water diverted for this use is generally considered to be 100% depleted by the animal, evaporation, phreatophytes, and/or waste water collection.